 Host Liquor Liability VS. Liquor Liability Insurance

 Did you know that companies that do not sell, manufacture or distribute alcohol can still be liable for alcohol-related incidents their employees and guests get into?
-Companies that host social events can be liable for the injuries and damages your drunk employees or guests caused.
-Host liquor liability protects all kinds of businesses that hold social events that involve serving or furnishing.
-Liquor liability insurance protects businesses that manufacture, sell, and distribute alcoholic beverages.
-Business owners can get liquor liability policies as a part of the general liability policy.
+Also, companies that host social events can be liable for the injuries and damages your drunk employees or guests caused.
+Moreover, host liquor liability protects businesses that hold social events involving serving or furnishing.
+In addition, liquor liability insurance protects businesses that manufacture, sell, and distribute alcoholic beverages.
+Furthermore, business owners can get liquor liability policies as a part of the general liability policy.

 What Insurance Do Small Businesses Need?

 Every business, small or big, is at risk for various liabilities.
-Equip your business with adequate insurance coverage to avoid sudden financial expenses.
-A sudden financial problem could cause business closure.
-Having appropriate business insurance will protect your business from liabilities and sudden financial expenses.
+Equip your business with enough insurance coverage to avoid sudden financial expenses.
+A sudden financial problem could cause a business closure.
+Appropriate business insurance protects your business from liabilities and sudden financial expenses.
 The type of business insurance your business needs depends on your business industry and operations.
 Here are some of the insurance coverage you can purchase to protect your business:

 This coverage protects business owners against third-party bodily injury or property damage claims.
-This policy covers the medical expenses of customers injured on your business premises.
-Endorsements can be added according to your company’s liability exposure.
+Moreover, this policy covers the medical expenses of customers injured on your business premises.
+As well as endorsements can be added according to your company’s liability exposure.
 Here are some examples of liability insurance:

 - For businesses manufacturing and selling alcohol

 This policy protects your business’s properties against damage and loss.
-It pays for the repair or replacement of damaged property under a covered loss.
-This insurance covers properties used for business operations.
-It includes:
+In addition, it pays for the repair or replacement of damaged property under a covered loss.
+Furthermore, this insurance covers properties used for business operations.
+Also, it includes:

 - Commercial building